SystemsApproach/ops/monitor.rst

-The key challenge in logging is to adopt a uniform message format across all components, a requirement that is complicated by the fact that the various components integrated in a complex system are often developed independent of each other.
+The key challenge in logging is to adopt a uniform message format across all components, a requirement that is complicated by the fact that the various components integrated in a complex system are often developed independently of each other.
 Fluentbit plays a role in normalizing these messages by supporting a set of filters.
 These filters parse "raw" log messages written by the component (an ASCII string), and output "canonical" log messages as structured JSON.
 There